section-engineering-education/engineering-education/articles/ToDoList-with-Flask-Firebase/Building a To-Do List Web App with Flask and Firebase.md

 ### Step 2: Set up Firebase Realtime Database

-1. We will be using the Python firebase package - Pyrebase, so let’s install this into your python environment.
+1. We will be using the Python firebase package - Pyrebase, so install this into your python environment.

    `pip install pyrebase`